 There are also ISKF dojos in the Dartmouth - Sullivan Pond CommunityCentre (Paul Gareau, 7th dan), Bedford West Shotokan Karate (Andy Allen, 7th dan), and Prospect Road Community Centre (Thomas Trappenberg, 4th dan).
 Other dojos are located in Truro (Charles Surrette, 5th dan), Stewiacke (Jim Kennedy, 5th dan), and North Sydney (Don MacNamara, 4th dan).
 High school accredited classes are taught at CP Allen High, Bedford (Andy Allen, 7th dan) and Lockview High, Fall River (Jake Crawford, 6th dan).
 After school karate is taught at Springvale Elementary, Halifax (John McGowan, 2nd dan).

-We practice "non-contact" traditional karate emphasizing mental and physical discipline and development.
-"Non-contact" in this context means not hitting or making physical contact with another person with the intent to injure or harm.
+We practice traditional karate emphasizing mental and physical discipline and development.
+We do not hit or make physical contact with another person with the intent to injure or harm.
 However, as in any martial or combative art, contact will occur with another person as a part of our normal training regime or in a tournament, e.g. by blocking, holding or otherwise, and injury may occur unintentionally or by accident.
 We stress control of techniques.
 While we offer the opportunity to participate in tournaments, competition is not required or mandatory as a part of belt advancement.

 The ISKF is a world organization founded by Grand Master Master T. Okazaki, 10th dan, and Master Y. Yaguchi, 9th dan.
 Master Hiroyoshi Okazaki, 9th dan is Chairman and Chief Instructor.
 Sensei Tony Tam is Vice-President.
 There are over 60,000 members from 60 countries across North< Central and South America, Europe, India, Russia, Australia, South Africa, New Zealand, Carribean Islands, Middle East and Phillipines.